Gluten-Free Italian Parmesan Bread

 Italian Parmesan Bread Recipe Overview

-First, you proof the yeast in warm water with a sweetener and olive oil.
-Once the yeast is ready and bubbly, combine the dry ingredients and add to the yeast mixture.
+First, proof the yeast by combining it with warm water, a sweetener, and olive oil.
+Once the yeast is bubbly and ready, mix the dry ingredients into the yeast mixture.

-Using a spatula, mix until a dough forms and rest for five minutes.
-Then, form into a log.
-There’s nothing to it.
+Using a spatula, combine everything until a dough forms, then let it rest for five minutes.
+After that, simply shape the dough into a log.
+It really is that easy!

-If you are looking for more height, I highly recommend using a perforated baguette pan.
-However, if you don’t have one, use a baking sheet.
-The bread will be slightly wider and thinner but still insanely delicious.
+If you’re aiming for more height in your bread, I highly recommend using a perforated baguette pan.
+However, if you don’t have one on hand, a baking sheet will work just fine.
+The bread may turn out slightly wider and flatter, but it will still be incredibly delicious!

-What I love about this recipe is there is no kneading or rolling, making the bread recipe super easy and with very little mess.
+What I love most about this recipe is that there’s no kneading or rolling involved, making it effortless and virtually mess-free.

 gluten-free Italian Parmesan Bread

-While the bread is baking, I like to prepare a herby, garlicky butter dip.
-To do this, melt butter add minced or grated garlic and your favourite herbs—Cook over low heat for one minute.
+While the bread is baking, I love to whip up a flavorful herby garlic butter dip.
+Just melt some butter, then add minced or grated garlic along with your favorite herbs.
+Cook over low heat for about a minute to let the flavors blend.

-Serve warm for dipping.
-Or chill and use as a spread for the freshly baked Italian Parmesan Bread.
+Serve it warm for dipping, or chill it and use it as a spread for your freshly baked Italian Parmesan Bread.
+Either way, it’s a perfect complement!

 Italian Parmesan Bread, Gluten-Free